xperseguers/theodia/Documentation/ChangeLog/Index.rst

 =======  ======================================================
 Version  Changes
 =======  ======================================================
+2.1.x    - Multiple photos for a place
-2.0.x    - Migration of the plugins to dedicated CType's
+         - Dynamic selection of the place to display 2.0.x    - Migration of the plugins to dedicated CType's
          - Enhanced configuration of theodia calendars to use 1.2.x    In-depth documentation and localization of the plugins